 The cryptographic boundary for the 7301 with VAM2+ is the module case.
 The 7301 has one port adapter slot, which is populated with the VAM2+.
-The 7206VXR NPE-G1 can support single and dual VAM2+ modules in FIPS mode of operation.

 All of the functionality discussed in this document is provided by components within this cryptographic boundary.
 Each module is a multi-chip standalone module.